wangzhenj321/CMake-Manual/cmake-variables.md

     If present and true, this will cause all libraries to be built shared unless the library was explicitly added as a static library.
 This variable is often added to projects as an `option()` so that each user of a project can decide if they want to build the project using shared or static libraries.

+- CMAKE_MODULE_PATH

+    Semicolon-separated list of directories, represented using forward slashes, specifying a search path for CMake modules to be loaded by the `include()` or `find_package()` commands before checking the default modules that come with CMake.
+By default it is empty.
+It is intended to be set by the project.

 ## Variables that Describe the System

 ## Variables that Control the Build